OldManUmby/DND.SRD.Wiki/pages/16.monsters/default.md

 | 16 (+3) | 16 (+3) | 18 (+4) | 13 (+1) | 14 (+2) | 12 (+1) |

 **Skills** Perception +5, Stealth +9

-**Senses** darkvision 120 ft., passive Perception 15

-**Languages** Elvish, Undercommon
+**Senses** darkvision 120 ft., passive Perception 15 **Languages** Elvish, Undercommon
 **Challenge** 6 (2,300 XP)

 ***Fey Ancestry***.
 The drider has advantage on saving throws against being charmed, and magic can't put the drider to sleep.

 ***Innate Spellcasting***.
 The drider's innate spellcasting ability is Wisdom (spell save DC 13).
-The drider can innately cast the following spells, requiring no material **Components:**
+The drider can innately cast the following spells, requiring no material Components

-At will: dancing lights
+At will: *dancing lights*

-1/day each: darkness, faerie fire
+1/day each: *darkness*, *faerie fire*

 ***Spider Climb***.
 The drider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.